So I figured with this week’s eTip, I’d share some ways any of us can use technology and our devices to ensure the SHOW can indeed GO ON!

 Practice, Practice, Practice- Don’t just go live without making sure you know exactly what you’re doing and what you’re saying.
 Test all your technology out beforehand, and go through what you’ll be talking about with someone else to make sure you sound like you know what you are doing.

-Some more hardware I recommend to help make your video as best as possible: good lighting and a microphone.
+more hardware I recommend to help make your video as best as possible: good

 What is your preferred method for hosting virtual meetings?
 What resources do you recommend?
 Let us know!